-There are a number of different causes that can lead to headaches occurring in the back of the head.
-In many cases, these headaches also cause pain in other locations, or are triggered by certain events.
+There are a number of different causes that can lead to headaches occurring in the back of your head.
+In many cases, these headaches also cause pain in other locations, or they’re triggered by certain events.

-The types of pain, location, and other symptoms you’re feeling can help your doctor diagnose what’s causing your headache and how to treat it.
+The types of pain, location, and other symptoms you’re feeling can help a healthcare professional diagnose what’s causing your headache and how to treat it.

 Pain in the neck and back of the head

-Occipital neuralgia is a condition that occurs when the nerves that run from the spinal cord to the scalp are damaged.
-It is often confused with migraines.
-Occipital neuralgia causes sharp, aching, throbbing pain that starts at the base of the head in the neck and moves towards the scalp.
+Occipital neuralgia is a condition that occurs when the nerves that run from your spinal cord to your scalp are inflamed.
+It’s often present for people with a migraine condition.
+Occipital neuralgia is a condition that causes sharp, aching, throbbing pain that starts at the base of the head in your neck and moves toward your scalp.

 Other symptoms include:

-- a sharp stabbing sensation that feels like an electric shock in the neck and back of the head
+- a sharp stabbing sensation that feels like an electric shock in your neck and back of your head

 - sensitivity to light